m-joshi-77/Robotics/README.md

 # Robotics
-This repository contains my robot kinematics, dynamics, and path planning project codes
+This repository contains my robot kinematics and dynamics project codes completed for the course- Modern Robotics: Mechanics, Planning, and Control offered by Northwestern University on Coursera.